Scientists: Moon over the hill at 4.51 billion years old

 She noted that the moon holds “so much magic … the key to understand how our beautiful Earth formed and evolved.”

+The moon was created from debris knocked off from Earth, which itself is thought to be roughly 4.54 billion years old.

-Some of the eight zircon samples were used in a previous study, also conducted at UCLA.
+Some of the eight zircon samples were used in a previous study, also conducted at UCLA, that utilized more limited techniques.
 Barboni said she is studying more zircons from Apollo 14 samples, but doesn’t expect it to change her estimate of 4.51 billion years for the moon’s age, possibly 4.52 billion years at the most.

 “It would be more a double-checking than anything else,” she explained.
 She and her colleagues — whose work appeared Wednesday in the journal Science Advances — are eager to learn more about the moon’s history and, in turn, the evolution of early Earth and the entire solar system.